griegner/capstone-mvp/README.md

 4. [Multivariate prediction example](https://nilearn.github.io/stable/auto_examples/00_tutorials/plot_decoding_tutorial.html#sphx-glr-auto-examples-00-tutorials-plot-decoding-tutorial-py)

 **w04 (23 OCT): dataset description**
-The first step for both projects is to download the respective dataset and write a basic description -- experimental design, preprocessing steps that have been applied, etc.

-1. Functional connectivity project:
-We can start with the resting state fMRI from the Human Connectome project.
-[Here](https://pmc.ncbi.nlm.nih.gov/articles/PMC3724347/) is a paper describing the project.
-For our purposes, we can just refer to [this](https://www.humanconnectome.org/storage/app/media/documentation/s1200/HCP1200-DenseConnectome+PTN+Appendix-July2017.pdf) short data description, which also has download instructions.
-This will require you to make an account on their [database]( https://db.humanconnectome.org/app/template/Login.vm;jsessionid=67A8B8766DEEA4CF0597C483C9203BE2).
-Please note that we don’t need to download the volumetric brain images, only the node timeseries for individual subjects.
-The end goal here would be to estimate a pairwise correlation matrix between every pair of nodes/regions.

-2. Statistical inference project:
-For the visual working memory dataset it would be helpful to know if the BIDS dataset has been preprocessed and by which software.
-Then we can describe the experimental design that was used and how we'd create an subject-level model of it.
-The end goal here would be to estimate an activate map corresponding to the task/stimulus of interest.

-**w04 (23 OCT): dataset description**
 The first task for both projects is to download the respective datasets and provide a short description, including information on the experimental design, preprocessing steps (if applicable), and any relevant data characteristics.

 *Functional connectivity project*: